 12228843858?profile=RESIZE_584x

 The Battle of the Bulge, also known as the Ardennes Offensive, was a crucial moment in World War II’s Western Front.
 Occurring from December 1944 to January 1945, it was Hitler’s last-ditch attempt to turn the tide of the war around.
 The Allied forces had already achieved significant victories on the Western Front, and the Germans were on the retreat.The Allied forces' resilience during the battle, despite the losses incurred, signified important psychological victories.
-The German forces never regained their footing after the campaign, and it signalled the beginning of the end of the Second World War in Europe.
+The German forces never regained their footing after the campaign, and it signaled the beginning of the end of the Second World War in Europe.

 So much has been studied, researched and discussed on the Battle of the Bulge--in literature, film, and in classrooms--that it seems trite to attempt an effective overview or synopsis of this campaign, also known as the Ardennes Offensive.
 If the marines suffered extreme tropical heat fighting in their corner of the Pacific, their Army brothers may have suffered worse battling freezing temperatures, lack of proper winter clothing, ammunition, and food.
 The Bulge was the U.S. Army's largest battle of the Second World War, and may have been the most difficult.
 The Ardennes Offensive became Hitler's last gasp in Western Europe.
 His armies were defeated on the Eastern Front, as the Soviet Red Army grew closer to Germany in the beginning of 1945.